upkie/upkie/README.md

 [![PyPI version](https://img.shields.io/pypi/v/upkie)](https://pypi.org/project/upkie/)
 [![Chat](https://img.shields.io/badge/matrix-chat-%234eb899)](https://app.element.io/#/room/#tasts-robots:matrix.org)

 Build instructions and software for **Upkie** wheeled bipeds.
 Develop on Linux 🐧 or macOS 🍏, deploy to the robot's Raspberry Pi 🍓.
-Questions about building and using an Upkie, or balancing robots in general, are welcome in the [Discussions](https://github.com/tasts-robots/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).
+Questions are welcome in the [Discussions](https://github.com/tasts-robots/upkie/discussions) forum or on the [Chat](https://app.element.io/#/room/#tasts-robots:matrix.org).

 ## Quick sim

 If you have Python and a C++ compiler (setup one-liners: [Fedora](https://github.com/tasts-robots/upkie/discussions/100), [Ubuntu](https://github.com/tasts-robots/upkie/discussions/101)), you can run an Upkie simulation right from the command line.
-It won't install anything on your machine, everything will run locally from the repository:
+It won't install anything on your machine, as everything will run locally from the repository:

 <img src="https://user-images.githubusercontent.com/1189580/170496331-e1293dd3-b50c-40ee-9c2e-f75f3096ebd8.png" height="100" align="right" />